Lines, lines and more lines. One can never tire of the fascination with the lines

 Traditionally used as a practical solution for low or vaulted ceilings, surface mounted lighting may have been tarnished with a bit of an utilitarian design label, but thanks to technological and design advancement of surface materials and lighting, unique and inspiring schemes can be created using surface mounted linear lighting or systems.
 Positioned horizontally, vertically, in a symmetrical pattern or scattered in a random fashion, the choices are almost unlimited.

-Designed as a part of joinery detail or a bespoke ceiling acoustic structure, surface mounted linear lighting can bring a playful feature into contemporary commercial interiors.
+Designed as a part of joinery detail or a bespoke ceiling acoustic structure, led linear lighting can bring a playful feature into contemporary commercial interiors.

 For more inspiration how surface-mounted linear lighting could be used in your design scheme, check out the most recent projects: